Frequently

 The following is considered bullying

-• Keeping someone out of a group
+• Leaving someone out of a group

 • Acting in an unpleasant way near or towards someone